-"Urea is part of the natural moisturising factor produced by our skin," explains Dr Derrick Phillips, consultant dermatologist.
+"Urea is part of the natural moisturising factor produced by our skin," explains Dr Derrick Phillips, consultant dermatologist and British Skin Foundation spokesperson.
 This means it's already found in the skin.
 Alongside other ingredients naturally created by our bodies (like hyaluronic acid and glycerin), urea keeps skin hydrated and protected.
-That said, it's not uncommon for us to run low on these healthy skin building blocks.
+That said, it's not uncommon for us to run low on these healthy skin building blocks — particularly at this time of year, when the sun is shining.
 Cue dryness, irritation and dehydration.

 What are the skincare benefits of urea?

 Urea is a humectant, says Dr Usman Qureshi, aesthetic doctor and founder of Luxe Skin by Dr Q, so it absorbs moisture from the environment and draws it to the skin like a magnet.
 Properly moisturised skin tends to appear plumper, smoother and has a glow to it.
 "In addition, urea is an emollient," says Dr Phillips, "so it softens and smooths the skin."
 In fact it's something of an all-rounder.
 Dr Phillips adds that urea products with a concentration higher than 20% also have an exfoliating action.

 While the ingredient arguably isn't as beloved as hyaluronic acid or vitamin C, Dr Phillips says urea is widely used in all kinds of skincare products, including facial moisturisers, cleansers, eye creams, foundations and even shampoo and conditioner.
 Usually the concentration is relatively low (unless the label states otherwise) so it's more moisturising for the skin.

 What is the difference between hyaluronic acid and urea?